ansariazim/treeBreaker/README.md

     -S NUM      Sets the seed for the random number generator to NUM -v          Verbose mode

-**Output files**
+**Output file**

+The output file contains:
-- change_points_mcmc_state_file.txt: one line per change points array.
-If a branch above a node has a change point on it, then it is set to 1 and to 0 otherwise.
-The root branch (the last column) is always set to 1.
-To know which column matches which node on the the tree, refer to the "index" attribute of each node in the output newick string in "outfile".
+- One line for each MCMC sample, with columns indicating whether branches have a changepoint on them (1) or not (0).
+To know which column matches which node on the tree, refer to the "index" attribute described below.
+The last column contains the values of lambda.
-- outfile: contains the newick string of the tree with comments in [].
+- The last line contains the newick string of the tree with comments in square brackets.
 Each node can have 3 attributes:
-    - index: shows which column in "change_points_mcmc_state_file.txt" matches the node.
+    - index: shows which column in the first part of the output file matches the node.
 The index starts at 0.
     - pheno: for leaf nodes, the phenotype that was read from the input phenotype file.
     - posterior: the posterior probability of having a change point on the branch above the node.
-- lambda_mcmc_state_file.txt: Each line shows a value of the parameter lambda sampled in the MCMC.